Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 # run some exploratory data analysis (EDA)
 import dask, cudf
 # take a sample of 3 GB
-# run some operations with dask, then cudf and compare performance.
+# run some operations with Dask, then cuDF and compare performance.
 ```

 Along the way, we should load the dataset many times.
 Or more commonly, we use the pair `to_pandas`/`from_pandas` to move from one dataframe library to another.
 Outcomes of these practices are: